vtfk/azf-mail-socketlabs/README.md

 ### bulk send
 When you don't want the receivers to see the other receivers

+**REMARK: When using bulk - you will receive status 200, and list of suceeded and failed mails.
+You must retry failed yourself, if you want to**

 Add `"type": 'bulk'` to the payload to enable bulk send

 *Works for both templating and not templating*